OpenForest4D/multi-temporal-lidar-forestry/README.md

 - Differencing of the multi-temporal grid/raster-based forest metrics to measure changes to forest geometry over time using
 - Topographic hillshades and change visualizations via QGIS

-Standardizing each step in Jupyter notebooks and R scripts makes the workflow reproducible, scalable, and easily adaptable for applying these calculations to new regions using both modern and legacy lidar datasets.

 ![Figure 1](figures/AGU.png)

 **Example Output: Canopy Height Change Analysis on the Kaibab National Forest, northern Arizona (2012-2019)**